Harsh188/Text_Summarizer/README.md

 ## Description: ##

 This project is a fully scalable end-to-end abstractive summarizer built on the state of the art [PEGASUS: Pre-training with Extracted Gap-sentences for Abstractive Summarization](https://arxiv.org/pdf/1912.08777.pdf) (ICML 2020) model.
 This deep learning transformer based model was built last year [2020] by incredible people at Google.
-Our product takes this state of the art model and puts into a production enviroment for any user on the internet to utilize.
+Our product takes this state of the art model and puts into a production environment for any user on the internet to utilize.

 > *The main goal of our project* is to familiarize developers to the process of deploying a state of the art deep learning model into production.